fodisi/solidity-design-patterns/upgradability/readme.md

 ## Disabling Old Versions of the Contract
 We learned in the section above that all users would need an update to use `Version 2`'s address (`D5`) or our contract should implement some mechanism to make this process transparent to users.
-Despite that, if you're the owner of the contract, you probably want to enforce that all clients use only the most up to date version `D5`.
+Despite that, if you're the owner of the contract, you probably want to enforce that all users use only the most up to date version `D5`.
 If a user inadvertently or not  uses `A1`, you want to guarantee that `Version 1` is deprecated and unavailable for usage.

 In such scenarios, you could implement a technique to **stop** `MySmartContract`'s `Version 1`.
 This technique is implemented by a Design Pattern named [Circuit Breaker](https://consensys.github.io/smart-contract-best-practices/software_engineering/#circuit-breakers-pause-contract-functionality).
 It's also commonly referred to as *Pausable Contracts* or *Emergency Stop*.